 Here are some photos of how to make sugar cakes for bees.

-We add a homemade honeybee essential oil mix to the sugarcakes, you can see the essential oil recipe here.
+You can add a homemade honeybee essential oil mix to the sugar cake recipe, you can see the essential oil recipe here.
+Update: I know buy the pre-mixed essential oil mix, its not that expensive and saves time.

 There are many opinions on how to get your bees through the winter, this is one way we make sure our honeybees have enough food to get through the winter.
 What I like about sugarcakes is that the cakes absorb moisture in the hive, which reduces or prevents condensation in the hive.